Tracking Bill Ackman's Pershing Square Portfolio - Q1 2020 Update (OTCMKTS:PSHZF)

 Starbucks Corp.
 (SBUX): The ~10% of the 13F portfolio SBUX stake was established in October 2018 at a cost basis of ~$51 per share compared to the current price of $77.84.
 Q2 2019 saw a ~7% trimming.
 Last quarter saw a ~40% selling at ~$86, while this quarter there was an ~85% stake increase at a cost basis of ~$60 per share.

-Note: Last month, their beneficial ownership went up from ~20% to ~33% of the business due to the purchase of put options with strikes between $75 and $92 and expiry between January and August 2021.
+Note: Last month, their beneficial ownership went up from ~20% to ~33% of the business due to the sale of put options with strikes between $75 and $92 and expiry between January and August 2021.
 For investors attempting to follow, HHC is a good option to consider for further research.

 Stake Decreases